danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 functions will handle module-internal sources.

 The direct result of evaluation of the file is a function of no arguments.
 This is called.
-If that returns a map, then `main` is looked up in it, and that `main` is called, passing it `args*`.
+If that returns a module, then `main` is looked up in it, and that `main` is called, passing it `args*`.
 The final result is whatever is returned by the call to `main`.